-Recently we published a paper on single customer view (SCV) by Bloor Research.
-The author, Philip Howard, explored the roles data quality [DQ] and master data management [MDM] play in information management in general and how they complement one another.
-He then discussed current macro and micro-economic trends (we’ll talk about this more in a second) and how organisations could look at a DQ focused SCV to provide greater time to value than its more typical sponsor, MDM.
+He then discussed current macro and micro-economic trends (we’ll talk about this more in a second) and how organisations could look at a DQ focused Single Customer View (SCV) to provide greater time to value than its more typical sponsor, MDM.

 Traditionally, organisations have tackled their SCV requirement through the deployment of an MDM platform.
 And yet, as Philip discusses in his paper, ‘MDM has always been complex, costly and time-consuming to implement’ and so not necessarily, therefore, in tune with modern business requirements.
 Layer in an increase in regulation and we have a perfect storm of reasons for organisations to seek an alternative route.